sowebio/v20/README.md

 # v20 Ada Library

-**v20 is now deprecated by v20-alire**

 ## Introduction

-v20 is a Ada library for Linux service and console programs.
+v20 is an Ada library for Linux service and console programs.
 See v20-doc repository for further informations.

 ## Copyright